Canon G7 X vs Leica M10

 The M10 can be obtained in two different colors (black, silver), while the G7X is only available in black.

-If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Leica M10 is considerably larger (80 percent) than the Canon G7 X. In this context, it is worth noting that neither the G7X nor the M10 are weather-sealed.
+If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Leica M10 is considerably larger (80 percent) than the Canon G7 X. It is noteworthy in this context that the M10 is splash and dust-proof, while the G7X does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the G7X has a lens built in, whereas the M10 is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the M10 and their specifications in the Leica M Lens Catalog.